riotkit-org/backup-repository/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/4ed37b276f5379c3dc52/maintainability)](https://codeclimate.com/github/riotkit-org/file-repository/maintainability)
 [![codecov](https://codecov.io/gh/riotkit-org/file-repository/branch/master/graph/badge.svg)](https://codecov.io/gh/riotkit-org/file-repository)

 File Repository is a modern API application dedicated for storing files.
-It is able to use various storage backends including AWS S3, Dropbox, Google Drive and just filesystem.
+Can use any type of backend supported by Flysystem library, officialy we support S3 and local filesystem.
-Lightweight, requires just PHP7 and at least SQLite3 or MySQL (other databases can be also supported in future due to using ORM).
+Lightweight, requires just PHP 7.4+ and at least SQLite3 or MySQL (other databases can be also supported in future due to using ORM).

 #### For installation, guides and more information please check he documentation: https://file-repository.readthedocs.io/en/latest/index.html